-If IT does not work well and easily, it has major consequences for the productivity of the organisation, but also for the well-being of end users.
-These two things cannot be seen in isolation from each other.
-The happiness of employees increases when they can visibly contribute to the objectives of an organisation, and happy employees are more productive.
-Given the significant impact of IT on productivity and well-being, it is valuable to have a Key Performance Indicator (KPI) for the IT user experience.
-Yorizon has developed the IT Happiness score as KPI.
-In the last decade, the IT Happiness score has become the standard KPI for many IT departments worldwide.
+When IT systems fail or do not function smoothly, it has significant consequences not only for organizational productivity but also for the well-being of end users.
+These two aspects are interrelated and cannot be examined in isolation.
+The happiness of employees increases when they feel that they are making visible contributions to the organization’s objectives, and in turn, happy employees tend to be more productive.
+Given the substantial impact of IT on productivity and well-being, it is crucial to establish a Key Performance Indicator (KPI) to measure the user experience of IT.
+Yorizon has developed the IT Happiness score as such a KPI, which has become the standard for many IT departments worldwide over the past decade.

 The IT Happiness methodology focuses on measuring the user experience, encompassing factors such as the IT department’s customer focus and satisfaction with the products and services provided.
 Technical Service Level Agreement (SLA) criteria, which often serve as the basis for evaluating IT services, are also considered in IT Happiness measurements.
 However, equal attention is given to psychological aspects, including perception and the user’s overall experience.
 Yorizon’s approach is characterized by its emphasis on identifying both areas for improvement and strengths, enabling proactive involvement of the IT organization and fostering team flow.